algosup/2022-2023-project-2-santa-time-Project-5-group/docs/Functional.md

 Postal address is a unique combination of numbers and letters that identifies a specific location.

-Coodrinates are a set of numbers that identify a specific location on the Earth.
+Coordinates are a set of numbers that identify a specific location on the Earth.

 API is an application programming interface that allows two software programs to communicate with each other.